tiernano/miniblog.tiernanotoole.ie/content/posts/day-99-100daysofhomelab.md

 date: 2022-09-21T19:10:00+00:00
 tags: ["homelab", "100daysofhomelab"]
 ---
 Day 99 of #100daysofhomelab... and i'm still trying to get Azure AD Sync working...
+But i did get comments on my blog!

 * I have an on-prem AD which is brand new, and an Azure AD which has been in production since 2012...
 I have an on prem user and a main Azure AD user, but getting them to sync is not working...
 Ugh...
 I keep getting an `AttributeValueMustBeUnique` Error...
 I also seem to be getting `permission-issue` errors...
 I AM THE ADMINISTRATOR!
 WTF?!
 * [Microsoft now have Systemd support in WSL](https://devblogs.microsoft.com/commandline/systemd-support-is-now-available-in-wsl/).